defaul-to/playground/README.md

 and maybe more ready-to-use solutions to come. will keep this updated.

-As of now the backend (database, api) remains private.
+as of now the backend (database, api) remains private.